 Students are required to maintain continuous and uninterrupted licensure as a Registered Nurse in Michigan, ACLS certification, and PALS certification, from enrollment through graduation.
 The program does not recognize the "grace period" allowed by the State of Michigan or by employers, because of our contracts at affiliate hospitals.
 The nursing license is considered expired when it is past the printed date on the state license.
 Students who do not possess a current Michigan license, ACLS, or PALS will not be allowed to participate in clinical internship.
 Days lost due to failure to maintain licensure will be deducted from the student's clinical release time as sick days (unscheduled absence).
-The program does not accept ACLS or PALS obtained solely online (without a practical component).
+The program accepts only ACLS or PALS courses approved by the American Heart Association.